akka/akka/akka-docs/src/main/paradox/serialization.md

 A few types in Akka are, for backwards-compatibility reasons, still serialized by using Java serializer by default.
 You can switch them add the following binding to avoid that, which will make them serialized using protocol buffers instead.
-Refer to @ref[Rolling Updates](rolling-updates) to understand how it is possible to turn and start using these new serializers in your clustered applications.
+Refer to @ref[Rolling Upgrades](#rolling-upgrades) to understand how it is possible to turn and start using these new serializers in your clustered applications.